-- Any pornography (Behavior of a sexual nature that makes someone else uncomfortable.) - Taking pictures in the locker rooms or bathrooms. - Photographing staff or students without their permission. - Participating in an electronic conversation relating to any of the above. - Cyberbullying which is repeated cyber harassment. - Bringing a threat, porn, obscenity, sexting or any of the above to school from an indirect location will constitute a disruption of the educational process and become subject to discipline.
+- Any pornography (Behavior of a sexual nature that makes someone else uncomfortable.) - Taking pictures in the locker rooms or bathrooms. - Photographing/Recording staff or students without their permission. - Participating in an electronic conversation relating to any of the above. - Cyberbullying which is repeated cyber harassment. - Bringing a threat, porn, obscenity, sexting or any of the above to school from an indirect location will constitute a disruption of the educational process and become subject to discipline.

-Consequences
+Possible Consequences

+- Loss of device for a period of time, as determined by Administration

 - Mandated reporting to county social services

 - Reports to law enforcement

 - Removal from class

 - Detention/Suspension/Exclusion/Expulsion